kearry/mca/README.md

 Open [http://localhost:3000](http://localhost:3000) to access the web interface.
 Upload a PDF, paste text or provide a YouTube URL and the backend will generate sample posts in `public/generated/`.

+The server automatically detects duplicate submissions.
+When the same URL is submitted again or an uploaded file matches a previously processed SHA256 checksum the existing posts are returned instead of reprocessing the content.

 If downloading a YouTube video fails because authentication is required, create a `.env` file in the project root and set `YTDLP_COOKIE_FILE` to the path of a browser-exported cookies file.
 The helper script automatically loads this file